AdamSchaible/MSU_Denver/CS 2050 Computer Science 2 (Summer 2018)/README.md

 AUTHOR: ADAM SCHAIBLE

 This repository contains my programming projects for the CS 2050 Computer Science 2 class that I took at MSU Denver in Summer of 2018.
-Below is a general description about what each programming projects is about.
-The programs in this repository is written in Python with version 2.
+Below is a general description about what each programming assignment is about.
+The programs in this repository are written in Python with version 2.

 [Assignment 1](https://github.com/AdamSchaible/MSU_Denver/tree/master/CS%202050%20Computer%20Science%202%20(Summer%202018)/Assignment%201) :